 3. Mosquito Netting

-Nets draped around beds will at least protect from mosquito bites throughout the night.
-They may also keep out a lot of other unwanted insects.
+Nets draped around beds will help protect you and your loved ones from mosquito bites throughout the night.
+They may also keep out many other unwanted insects.

 4. Mint